XiaoMigros/ReBeamer/README.md

 ## Installation
 Download and move 'Beam Over Rests.qml' to MuseScore's plugins folder.
-Currently MuseScore 4 does not detect the plugin.

 For more help installing this plugin, visit [this page](https://musescore.org/en/handbook/3/plugins#installation).